 There is also a way of thinking about this recursively.
-That is, given an ordering for a table with n variables, we can compute an ordering for a table with n+1 variables.
-It works as follows: Make two copies of the columns corresponding to the variables, appending a T to the beginning of the first copy, and an F to the beginning of the second copy.
+Given an ordering for a table with n variables, we can compute an ordering for a table with n + 1 variables as follows.
+Make two copies of the columns corresponding to the n variables, appending a T to the beginning of the first copy, and an F to the beginning of the second copy.

-Exercise 4.40.
+Exercise 4.42.
 Construct the truth table of the proposition $(a \lor \neg b) \land c$.
 You're on your own this time to supply all of the details.